TheAhmedRmdan/PyAccounting/README.md

 ```

 ## Usage
+The user interface is coming soon.

-Here's a simple example demonstrating the usage of PyAccounting:
+Here's a simple example demonstrating the usage of PyAccounting classes (in code, not UI):

 ```python
 # Create a new asset account